 - Care managers

-Community health centers are aiding integrated health efforts.
+Community health and wellness centers are aiding integrated health efforts.
 Peer support counselors provide mental health care, including emotional and logistical support, to ensure they stick with the plan of care.
 They may accompany patients with disabilities or mental health conditions to physician appointments and share information with the office-based care team.

 - Community-based health centers